- Data Portals

 [HSI]/home/username-> cput file_pattern : /home/username/targetdir

-The result is a directory /home/username/test/mydir that contains all the files and directories from your local mydir directory.
+The result in this example is a directory /home/username/test/mydir that contains all the files and directories from your local mydir directory.

 Use cget to retrieve an HPSS file into your current working directory on your local machine: